wertercatt/tooters/_posts/2022-03-02-apple-russian-invasion-ukraine.md

 ---

-I have spent the last week paying constant close attention to the situation unfolding in Ukraine.
+I have spent the last week paying close attention to the situation unfolding in Ukraine.
 It is beyond horrific and depressing.
-So many angles and different aspects to follow it can be somewhat impossible to keep up.
-One that stuck out to me (for obvious reason) is Apple's response to the invasion.
+There are so many angles, and different aspects to follow it can be somewhat impossible to keep up.
+One that sticks out to me (for obvious reason) is Apple's response to the invasion.

 Apple's statement to the media: